deep-diver/EN-FR-MLT-tensorflow/README.md

 This is a part of Udacity's Deep Learning Nanodegree.
 Some codes/functions (save, load, measuring accuracy, etc) are provided by Udacity.
 However, majority part is implemented by myself along with much richer explanations and references on each section.

+You can find only the model part explained in my medium post. https://medium.com/@parkchansung/seq2seq-model-in-tensorflow-ec0c557e560f

 # Brief Overview of the Contents
 ### Data preprocessing
 In this section, you will see how to get the data, how to create `lookup table`, and how to `convert raw text to index based array` with the lookup table.